domain-independent-dp/didp-rs/didppy/docs/debugging/common-mistakes.rst

     # This is correct.
     model.add_base_case([(var >= 0 or ~(var >= 3)) & (var <= 2)])

-Unfortunately, the wrong example does not cause an error because :class:`~didppy.Condition` is evaluated to be 'truthy' by Python, and boolean operators are applied to the result.

 Using a Table as a Nested List
 ------------------------------